adikabintang/kolor-di-dinding/networking/mpls.md

  64 bit     32 bit
 ```

 The combination of RD and the IP prefix is called VPNv4 route.
+VPNv4 is an address family of MP-BGP.
 The VPNv4 route will be advertised by **Multiprotocol BGP (MP-BGP)**.
 MP-BGP is an extension of BGP that allows different types of address to be distributed.
 The UPDATE of MP-BGP has a new Network Layer Reachability Information (NLRI) format that has these attributes: RD, IPv4 prefix, next hop, VPN label.

-The RD is just to make sure the route is unique on the table. **Route Target (RT)** is like a tag defines which prefixes get imported and exported on the PE routers.
+The RD is just to make sure the route is unique on the table. **Route Target (RT)** is like a tag that defines which prefixes get imported and exported on the PE routers.
+In other words, RT imports and exports routes.
 RT is put on the BGP *extended community attribute*.

 When a packet from a customer enters the PE router, the ingress PE imports the RT.
 The egress PE router exports the RT to associate the tag with the customer VRF.
 Example: